harryeqs/Part-IIA-Notes/README.md

 Hi there!
 I am an Information and Computer Engineer from Selwyn matriculated in 2022.
 I created these notes for revision for the 2025-2026 Part IIA Tripos and would like to share them to help people taking similar modules.

-The F modules and Maths notes were word-processed in Markdown using Obsidian.
-Other modules will (hopefully) be uploaded soon, some of which may be in the form of hand-written PDFs.
+The Info modules, Maths, and Introduction to Neuroscience notes were word-processed in Markdown using Obsidian.
+The Mathematical Physiology and Vibration notes are hand-written notes in PDFs, which can be found in the asset folders of the corresponding directories.

+I didn't make any notes on Business Economics but you could refer to the [great notes written by Mrinank](https://github.com/MrinankSharma/IIA-Notes) a few years ago.

-Hope these notes can help you with your revision.
+Hope these notes can help you with your revision!

 Please contact me either via my email yeqianshuo03@outlook.com or create an issue if you spot any mistakes or anything that can be improved on.

-If you find these notes useful, please leave this repo a star ⭐, THANKS!

 HAPPY REVISION :)